MartinKemper/LoRaWAN-Mapper/README.md

 Create a user with rights:

-CREATE USER admin WITH PASSWORD '<password>' WITH ALL PRIVILEGES
+CREATE USER admin WITH PASSWORD yourpassword WITH ALL PRIVILEGES

 Once you have written first data into your database you can check them with the command line interface.